Study Reveals Smart Recovery Can Help LGBTQ+ Community With Substance And Alcohol Abuse

 However, some participants mentioned that they would rather not want to dive into the topics of sexual orientation and gender identity and focus solely on substance abuse and recovery.
 The participants also had difficulty remembering the behavioral and cognitive tools that were mentioned during the online sessions.
 These participants also faced other mental health issues like anxiety, depression, trauma, or post-traumatic stress disorder.

-This project has the potential of growing into something that could save people across the world.
+This project has the potential to grow into something that could save people across the world.

 More in Treatment